 This includes:

-North Dakota's corporate income tax calculations require professional expertise, especially when managing three-factor apportionment formulas and coordinating multiple state deadlines for Form 40 filings and quarterly estimates.
+North Dakota's corporate income tax requires professional tax expertise, especially when managing apportionment formulas and coordinating Form 40 filings with quarterly estimates.